drts01/presentation--ci-cd-101/slides/079-demo.md

 ```

 <aside class="notes">
+Travis does the deployment:

 * When test pass:
-  * Set remote repo to use `ssh` instead of `http`.
+  1. Set remote repo to use `ssh` instead of `http`
+    * we be using keys to perform passwordless authentication.
-  * Change to branch that GitHub Pages checks
+  2. Change to branch that GitHub Pages checks
-  * Update that branch on GitHub
+  3. Update that branch on GitHub
 * Only run Travis-CI on `master` branch
 * Never run Travis-CI on `gh-pages` branch
 * TRAVIS_REPO_SLUG = env var in travis